pgebert/autonomous_car_simulation/README.md

 [![project in progress](https://img.shields.io/badge/state-in%20progress-blue.svg)]()

-The goal of this project is to train a model to driving a car autonomously on tracks of the Udacity Self-Driving Car Simulator.
+The goal of this project is to train a model driving a car autonomously on the tracks of the Udacity Self-Driving Car Simulator.
+There is an unfinished approach in tensorflow, but no implementation in pytorch - so I started with my own implementation. :relaxed:

+If you are interested in the project or if you want to contribute some ideas or code - feel free to join.

 ## Udacity Self-Driving Car Simulator